Ātman (Hinduism): Katha Upanishad

-Katha Upanishad, in Book 1, hymns 3.3 to 3.4, describes the widely cited proto-Samkhya analogy of chariot for the relation of "Soul, Self" to body, mind and senses.
+Katha Upanishad, in Book 1, hymns 3.3-3.4, describes the widely cited proto-Samkhya analogy of chariot for the relation of "Soul, Self" to body, mind and senses.
 Stephen Kaplan translates these hymns as, "Know the Self as the rider in a chariot, and the body as simply the chariot.
 Know the intellect as the charioteer, and the mind as the reins.
 The senses, they say are the horses, and sense objects are the paths around them".
 The Katha Upanishad then declares that "when the Self [Ātman] understands this and is unified, integrated with body, senses and mind, is virtuous, mindful and pure, he reaches bliss, freedom and liberation".

+Bhagavad Gita

+In Bhagavad Gita verses 10-30 of the second chapter, Krishna urges Arjuna to understand the indestructible nature of the atman, emphasizing that it transcends the finite body it inhabits.
+The atman neither kills nor can be killed, as it is eternal and unaffected by birth or death.
+The analogy of changing clothes is used to illustrate how the soul discards old bodies for new ones.
+Krishna emphasizes the eternal existence of the soul by explaining that even as it undergoes various life stages and changes bodies it remains unaffected.
+It is imperceptible, inconceivable, and unchanging.

 Indian philosophy

 Orthodox schools

 Atman is a metaphysical and spiritual concept for Hindus, often discussed in their scriptures with the concept of Brahman.
 All major orthodox schools of Hinduism – Samkhya, Yoga, Nyaya, Vaisesika, Mimamsa, and Vedanta – accept the foundational premise of the Vedas and Upanishads that "Ātman exists."
 In Hindu philosophy, especially in the Vedanta school of Hinduism, Ātman is the first principle.
 Jainism too accepts this premise, although it has its own idea of what that means.
 In contrast, both Buddhism and the Charvakas deny that there is anything called "Ātman/soul/self".